Today's Articles

 *The birth of Clarence Cameron White in 1880 is marked on this date.
 He was a Black violinist and composer.

-Born in Clarksville, Tennessee, Clarence Cameron White spent his childhood in Oberlin, Ohio, Chattanooga, Tennessee, and Washington, D. C. He began studying the violin at the age of eight and wrote his first composition for violin and piano at age fourteen.
+Born in Clarksville, Tennessee, Clarence Cameron White spent his childhood in Oberlin, Ohio, Chattanooga, Tennessee, and Washington, D. C. He began studying the violin at age eight and wrote his first composition for violin and piano at age fourteen.
 After graduating from Howard University, White entered the Oberlin Conservatory in 1896 and graduated in 1901.
-He studied and performed in Boston, New Haven, and New York and drew the attention of Paul Laurence Dunbar, Harry T. Burleigh, and Booker T. Washington.
+He studied and performed in Boston, New Haven, and New York, drawing the attention of Paul Laurence Dunbar, Harry T. Burleigh, and Booker T. Washington.

 The opera was titled Ouanga, which means "Voodoo Charm."
 The work was performed in Chicago, winning an American Opera Society of Chicago award.
 The Burleigh Musical Association first produced it for the stage in 1949 in South Bend, Indiana.
 The opera was also performed in Philadelphia (1950) and New York at Carnegie Hall and the Metropolitan Opera House (1956).
 After living in Chicago and Elizabeth, New Jersey, where his first wife died, White moved to New York City in 1943 and married his second wife, Pura Belpre.